-Students receiving financial assistance who drop courses in a term after classes begin may no longer be eligible for all of the financial aid awarded, and may end up owing Thunderbird for any refunds that were based on enrollment in a higher number of credit hours.
-Financial aid monies used to pay for allowable expenses while attending Thunderbird are subject to recalculation of eligibility as well as the refund schedule in conjunction with both institutional and Federal policies due to a change in credit hour enrollment.
-If a student reduces the number of credit hours, he/she should inform or visit the Financial Aid Office so that a recalculation of eligibility may be completed prior to dropping credits.
-This consultation allows the Financial Aid Office to make the student fully aware of the financial effect that dropping credits will have.
+Students receiving financial assistance who drop courses in a trimester after classes begin may no longer be eligible for all of the financial aid awarded and may end up owing Thunderbird for any refunds that were based on enrollment in a higher number of credit hours.
+Financial aid monies used to pay for allowable expenses while attending Thunderbird are subject to recalculation of eligibility as well as the refund schedule in conjunction with both institutional and federal policies due to a change in credit hour enrollment.
+If you reduce your credit hours, you should inform or visit the Financial Aid Office so a recalculation of your eligibility may be completed prior to you dropping credits which allows us to make you fully aware of the financial effect dropping hours will have.
 The refund schedule is located in the Payment Regulations section of this Catalog.
-A reduction in credit hours may result in the return of funds to the appropriate Federal loan program for the same term as the aid was received.
-A Return of Funds Policy for Title IV aid will be required if all credits are dropped for a module as this is considered a withdrawal.
+A reduction in credit hours may result in the return of funds to the appropriate federal loan program for the same trimester as the aid was received.
+A Return of funds Policy for Title IV aid will be required if all credits are dropped for a module as this is considered a withdrawal.

-Please note that course material fees for courses dropped from the student's schedule after the Drop/Add period has ended will be handled on a case-by-case basis but may be nonrefundable.
+NOTE: Course material fees for courses dropped from the student's schedule after the Drop/Add period has ended will be handled on a case-by-case basis, but may be nonrefundable.

-If a refund is provided in error, the student is responsible to repay Thunderbird upon request.
+If a refund is provided to you in error, you are responsible to repay Thunderbird upon request.